 Call a Nevada criminal defense attorney…

 Have you been subpoenaed in Nevada?
 Or are you facing criminal charges?
 Our Las Vegas, NV criminal defense attorneys are here to discuss your rights and obligations.
-Call us for a free consultation and legal advice.
+Call us for a consultation and legal advice.
 If possible have your case number handy.
 We will do everything to try to keep you out of custody so you can get back to your life as soon as possible.